exakat/exakat/docs/Installation.rst

 * [hg](https://www.mercurial-scm.org/)
 * [bazaar](http://bazaar.canonical.com/en/)
 * zip
+* local copy of a code folder
+* local symlink of a code folder (only used for reading, no writing)

 The binary above are used with the `init` and `update` commands, to get the source code.
 They are optional.